Most Difficult Treks in Nepal: What’s Truly the Hardest?

 • Plan for altitude: Include multiple acclimatization days.

-• Gear up: Invest in quality boots, jackets, gloves and sleeping bags.
+• Gear up: Invest in quality boots, jackets, gloves, and sleeping bags.

 • Insurance: Ensure it covers high altitude helicopter evacuation.